menchelab/BioProfilingNotebooks/README.md

 Demonstration of [_BioProfiling.jl_](https://github.com/menchelab/BioProfiling.jl) and robust statistics for morphological cell profiling using high-content imaging.
 Analyses described in the manuscript ["BioProfiling.jl: Profiling biological perturbations with high-content imaging in single cells and heterogeneous populations"](https://doi.org/10.1101/2021.06.18.448961) by Loan Vulliard, Joel Hancock, Anton Kamnev, Christopher W. Fell, Joana Ferreira da Silva, Joanna Loizou, Vanja Nagy, Loïc Dupré and Jörg Menche.

+## Summary

+This collection of notebooks includes the analysis of a high-content imaging chemical screen, the comparison of the morphological activity of compounds on cells seeded at two densities, as well as the comparison of genetic overexpression in two plates in a genetic screen following the Cell Painting assay.
+This demonstrates how to curate morphological profiles and perform common tasks for downstream analyses using _BioProfiling.jl_.
+All details can be found [in the corresponding manuscript]((https://doi.org/10.1101/2021.06.18.448961).
+For the content of each notebook, see the section "Reproducing example analyses" below, and the header of each notebook.

 ## Prerequisites

 * Create a subfolder called `fig`, where the generated figures will be saved.
 * Create a subfolder called `data`, where the input and intermediate files will be stored.
-* Download the input data [from Figshare](https://doi.org/10.6084/m9.figshare.14784678.v1).
+* Download the input data [from Figshare](https://doi.org/10.6084/m9.figshare.14784678.v2).
 Only the file `data.zip` is necessary to reproduce the core results of the analysis described in this notebook.
 * Copy the transfer list and morphological measurement files in the `data` folder.
 * (Optional) Mount or copy the raw images in a folder if you want to use the visual diagnostics features.
-* (Optional) If you want to run the minimal example in the *FigS2_LUAD*, you will need additional external data.
+* (Optional) If you want to run the minimal example in the *FigS3_LUAD*, you will need additional external data.
 The instructions are provided in the notebook itself.
-* (Optional) If you only want to reproduce parts of the analysis, you can copy the intermediate files [from Figshare](https://doi.org/10.6084/m9.figshare.14784678.v1) into the `data` folder.
+* (Optional) If you only want to reproduce parts of the analysis, you can copy the intermediate files [from Figshare](https://doi.org/10.6084/m9.figshare.14784678.v2) into the `data` folder.

 ## Running the code using Docker